CentreForDigitalHumanities/edpop-explorer/README.md

 # edpop-explorer
-Commandline tool to explore the APIs to be included in the EDPOP VRE
+Common interface to multiple library catalogues and bibliographical databases with convenience commandline tool, created for the EDPOP virtual research environment.

 ## Install